christophkeller/gc-xgb/README.md

 # XGBoost emulator for GEOS-Chem
 Example code for developing a machine learning emulator for the GEOS-Chem chemistry model, following the methodology described in Keller and Evans (2019).
+This python script trains a chemistry emulator for a specified species based on a preprocessed set of training data.
+The test data is available at https://gmao.gsfc.nasa.gov/gmaoftp/geoscf/gc-xgb/svm and will be downloaded automatically if it is missing.
+Tested with Python 3.6.7 and 3.6.9.

+Usage: `python gcxgb.py`

 **References:**